bgri/m100LE/README.md

 | [WL2027.CO][27]   |   1K | Wordle's official list ends on October 14th, 2027             |

-(Note that the .CO files above are _compressed binary_ and cannot be transferred via BASIC's `LOAD` or the builtin TELCOM prgoram.
+(Note that the .CO files above are _compressed binary_ and cannot be transferred via BASIC's `LOAD` or the builtin TELCOM program.
 See the .DO versions if you need ASCII.)
 </details></ul>